PrefectHQ/prefect/docs/guides/runtime-context.md

 task_run_ctx = TaskRunContext.get()
 ```

-Unlike `get_run_context`, this will not raise an error if the context is not available.
-Instead, it will return `None`.
+Unlike `get_run_context`, these method calls will not raise an error if the context is not available.
+Instead, they will return `None`.